yotarazona/scikit-eo/README.md

 import rasterio
 import numpy as np
 from scikeo.mla import MLA
-import matplotlib.pyplot as plt from dbfread import DBF import matplotlib as mpl import pandas as pd
+from scikeo.process import extract import matplotlib.pyplot as plt import matplotlib as mpl import geopandas as gpd from scikeo.plot import plotRGB from scikeo.writeRaster import writeRaster
 ```

 ## 2.0 Optical image

 Landsat-8 OLI (Operational Land Imager) will be used to obtain in order to classify using Random Forest (RF).
 This image, which is in surface reflectance with bands:
 - Blue -> B2